Redundancy ends where the dependency tree converges

 Not every converged dependency justifies the cost of separating it.
 Some residual single points are deliberate trade-offs because their state stays portable when they fail.
 The discipline is to name every shared layer, then decide which ones can stay.

-The cheapest moment to discover a converged dependency is during design, when the cost is architectural thought rather than a production failure.
-The most expensive moment is the one where a single failure resolves the question for the team, in production, in front of customers, with the recovery resources sitting behind the same dependency that just failed.
+The cheapest moment to discover a converged dependency is during design, when the cost is only architectural thought.
+The most expensive moment is the one where a single failure resolves the question for the team, in production, with the recovery resources sitting behind the same dependency that just failed.